-Go to My Money > Payroll, and find your own payroll, then look for the last payslip in the tax year 2012/13.
+Go to My Money > Payroll, and find your own payroll, then look for the last payslip in the relevant tax year.

 This will show you your total gross pay for the tax year, and the tax that was deducted from your salary.

 You need both these figures to put into the employment pages of your tax return.
 They go into boxes 1 and 2 of the employment section.

 Dividends from the company

 Go to My Money > Dividends, and choose yourself from the list of users and the relevant tax year.